YubiQuinzon/stock-analysis/README.md

 Looking at the original code vs the refractor coder we can see a few differences:
 * The main differences between the code is the efficiency at which it runs.
 The refactored code runs faster the original one.
 As we can, in the images below, the refractored run time is relatively signficantly faster than the original code.
 * The difference in time can be attributed to the efficient use of arrays.
-Using arrays helps reduces the need of reassigning variables constantly as we just add information to an array.
+Using arrays may have helped with this result as it reduces the need of reassigning variables constantly as we just add information to an array.

 ### 2017 Database Analysis
 ![2017_photo](images/2017_photo.png)